selbekk/anne-cecilie/README.md

 complete with galleries, resume templates and all a budding model needs.

 This website is still under active development, and probably will be for the foreseeable future.
+Follow the [trello-board] to see what's in the pipeline!

 ## Release 1.1